You are here

 5.8 Interim Permanent Impairment Compensation

-Provision to assess interim PI under the Military Rehabilitation and Compensation Act 2004 (MRCA) was adapted from the existing legislation and policy under the Safety, Rehabilitation and Compensation Act 1988 (SRCA).
-Interim assessment was introduced under the SRCA to ensure that the possibility of entitlement to a permanent impairment payment does not impede the rehabilitation process.
+Provision to assess interim PI under the Military Rehabilitation and Compensation Act 2004 (MRCA) was adapted from the existing legislation and policy under the Safety, Rehabilitation and Compensation (Defence-related) Act 1988 (DRCA).
+Interim assessment was introduced under the DRCA to ensure that the possibility of entitlement to a permanent impairment payment does not impede the rehabilitation process.

 Compensation for accepted conditions may be payable in the form of permanent impairment payments where an ongoing impairment is both permanent and stable, and is assessed as reaching a minimum level of impairment points.